 “And one of your Men is now a slave to the Ringwraiths?”

 But the Man was shaking his head.
 “No,” he said, very softly, “no--he is no wraith.
 He died before the shard took him wholly.”

 And Boromir realized just whose hand it had been that had eased the way of that unknown Man to death rather than eternal enslavement to the Lord of Evil.
 He shuddered, understanding a portion of the grief he saw in this Man’s eyes.

-He looked away, looking to his hand where he wore the ring given the Heir to the Steward.
+He looked away, looking to his hand where he wore the ring given the Captain-General of the armies of Gondor.
 At last he asked, refusing to look back into the other Man’s eyes, “And what is your intention toward my land?
 Do you seek to add the Winged Crown to the one you now wear?”
 Only then did he look up under his lashes to watch this Estel’s response.